bytecodealliance/javy/docs/docs-using-js-api-support.md

 |`TextEncoder`|🚧| Partial support, not fully compliant|
 |`console`|🚧| Partial support, `console.log` and `console.error`|

-Javy provides a custom `Javy` naespace, which includes the following
+Javy provides a custom `Javy` namespace, which includes the following
 functionality:

 * `IO`: provides `readSync` and `writeSync`, analogous to [Node's `fs`